bartekpacia/garden/posts/cirrus_ci_is_the_best.md

 pretty sure they'll stop it at some point, and actually start milking money out of us.
 What else would they try to capture so much market share?

-GitHub Actions also [has shaky fundamentals] and lots of strange behaviors.
+GitHub Actions also [has shaky fundamentals][gha feels bad] and lots of strange behaviors.
 I mean, just go watch [this great video by fasterthanlime](https://youtu.be/9qljpi5jiMQ?si=-Ouh91gt7NjCkdZQ) (it's both scary and very funny).